Sadegh Shirani

 About me

-I am a third-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business, where I'm fortunate to be advised by Mohsen Bayati.
+I am a fourth-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business, where I'm fortunate to be advised by Mohsen Bayati.

-My research explores questions related to causal inference, high dimensional statistics, and reinforcement learning, particularly in the context of designing experiments in the presence of complex network interference effects.
+My research explores questions related to causal inference, reinforcement learning, and stochastic optimization, particularly in the context of designing experiments in the presence of complex network interference effects.

 Email: sshirani 'at' stanford 'dot' edu